cifer-lee/cifer-lee.github.io/content/posts/gold.md

 >
 > There is also a considerable amount of gold that cannot be collected profitably scattered throughout the world’s oceans.
 Much of these underwater deposits are contained within the ocean floor and floating as tiny particles in the seawater itself.

+## Top gold producing countries

+1. China
+2.

+## Why China is able to become the largest gold producer country without a big gold mine?

+The gold production of China surpasses South Africa in 2007 till now(latest world data comes out to 2019).

 ## Orgnizations

 ### World Gold Council

 Official site: gold.org
 Brief: https://en.wikipedia.org/wiki/World_Gold_Council

 ## References